 - Anti-Bullying Policy

 - Behaviour Management Policy

 - Staff Code of Conduct

 - IT/Online Safety Policy

 - Whistle blowing Policy

 - Children missing from Education Policy

+- Safer Recruitment Policy

+- Low-level Concerns Policy

 OUTLINE

 Safeguarding and promoting the welfare of children and young people is everyone's responsibility.
 Everyone who comes into contact with children, their families and carers has a role to play in safeguarding them and promoting their welfare.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.